interledgerjs/ilp-connector/README.md

 * Environment: `CONNECTOR_BACKEND`
 * Type: `string`
-* Default: `"fixerio"`
+* Default: `"ecb"`

 Name of the backend (can be built-in or a require-able module name).
-Built-in modules are: fixerio, fixerio-plus-xrp, fixerio-plus-coinmarketcap, one-to-one
+Built-in modules are: ecb, ecb-plus-xrp, ecb-plus-coinmarketcap, one-to-one

 #### `backendConfig`